The School Principal ‘Time-Clawback’ Method

 How this can change your life: Research shows that the brain uses several intertwined functions to process handwritten information.
 This results in more active, accurate recall than typing.
 60% of what we hear is forgotten within 9 hours.
 Note taking also promotes active listening and deeper understanding.

 Traditional planning is only suited for a highly predictable environment.
 You focus on deadlines and work on all necessary tasks in parallel in order to meet that deadline.

-As opposed to that, The Kanban process is based on pulling work from a backlog (task warehouse), and completing task one at a time and only as needed—a concept known as ‘Just In Time’ in Kanban methodology.
-There are no prescribed phase durations, and priorities are constantly reassessed based on the most recent events.
-In an uncertain environment kanban system stabilizes your execution.
+As opposed to that, The Kanban process is based on pulling work from a backlog (task warehouse), and completing one task at a time and only as needed—a concept known as ‘Just In Time’ in Kanban methodology.
+There are no prescribed phase durations, and priorities are reassessed continuously, based on the most recent events.
+In an uncertain environment, kanban system stabilizes your execution.

 2. Set a work in progress (WIP) limit: Set a self-imposed limit of items being worked on.
 No other item should be started until the existing items are completed.

 4. Set small planning meetings when backlog reaches three items.
 The team will decide here which of the backlog items are the most valuable and should be moved into the WIP phase.

 5. Because workflow is continuous in Kanban with no fixed iterations, a Kanban board never gets cleared.

 A survey by the McKinsey Global Institute indicates that office workers spend up to one-third of their days reading and replying to emails.
 Be aware that “email is a great way for other people to put their priorities into your life.”